 - Fundamentals of Baking OR Culinary I

-All culinary arts courses are credit-bearing courses and can be applied to the Associate of Applied Science – Restaurant Management program should students wish to pursue.
+All culinary arts courses are credit-bearing courses and can be applied to the Associate of Applied Science – Restaurant Management program should students wish to pursue them.

 : Knoxville, TN

 Pellissippi State Community College’s Associate of Applied Science in Culinary Arts program is accredited by the American Culinary Foundation.
 Highlighting various culinary principles and theories and basic managerial applications, it requires 61 credit hours for degree completion.

 The AAS in Culinary Arts program at Pellissippi State maintains a standard course sequence; it is a learning format that students starting college-level work during the fall semester adhere to.